-The District has recently reevaluated and revised minimum flows for the Lower Peace River and developed new minimum flows for Lower Shell Creek.
-The minimum flows for the Lower Peace River became effective April 2021 and minimum flows for Lower Shell Creek will be implemented in early 2022.
+The District reevaluated minimum flows for the Lower Peace River and developed new minimum flows for Lower Shell Creek.
+The minimum flows for the Lower Peace River became effective in 2021 and minimum flows for Lower Shell Creek became effective in 2022.

 Overview